Smirennikov/test-crud-goods/README.md

-# test task for create CRUD with writing logs to ClickHouse through NATS
+# Test task
+The app implements basic operations with data known as CRUD.
+Here uses Postgres as the main database, Redis for cache, NATS and ClickHouse for processing logs.

 ## How to run dev environment for app
 `docker-compose -f docker-compose.dev.yml up -d`